 Although these changes would require some extra money, they will help you to put off some weight from the motorcycle.
 Isn’t a lighter motorcycle better than a heavy one?
 It is easier to ride, turn, and park!

 Imagine yourself zooming out of a messy car parking situation.
-Even if traffic situations, a lighter bike is much-preferred.
+Even in traffic situations, a lighter bike is much-preferred.

 Choosing A Suitable Motorcycle For You

 Please know that YOU will be driving the motorcycle.
-It is essential to choose a bike that you are comfortable to ride.
+It is essential to choose a bike that you are comfortable riding.
 Your height and weight matter in this case.
 So, you need to know How much does a Motorcycle Weigh.